IainNZ/OldPersonalSite/_posts/2013-09-21-combination-locks.markdown

 title: Solving a Combination Lock Puzzle with JuMP + Julia
 ---

 [The PuzzlOR](http://puzzlor.editme.com/) is a website connected to [INFORMS](https://www.informs.org) that publishes [operations research](https://www.informs.org/About-INFORMS/What-is-Operations-Research)-related problems bimonthly.
-In a series of posts I'm going to solve some of the problems to demonstrate [JuMP](https://github.com/IainNZ/JuMP.jl), an algebraic modelling language for/in [Julia](http://julialang.org).
+In a series of posts I'm going to solve some of the problems to demonstrate [JuMP](https://github.com/JuliaOpt/JuMP.jl), an algebraic modeling language for/in [Julia](http://julialang.org).

 ## Combination Locks (August 2012)